-The Indiana Dunes has an impressive trail system which can be used for hiking, biking, cross-country skiing, snowshoeing and horseback riding.
+The Indiana Dunes has an impressive trail system that can be used for hiking, biking, cross-country skiing, snowshoeing and horseback riding.
 Combined, the Indiana Dunes National Park and Indiana Dunes State Park offer more than 60 miles of trails.

 Hikers can choose from a variety of lengths and difficulties.
-Trails range from easy to rugged and are anywhere between a half mile to 10 miles long.
+Trails range from easy to rugged and are anywhere between a half-mile to 10 miles long.
 The trails are a great way to view the different habitats within the Indiana Dunes, observe birds and wildlife and examine the vast variety of flora and fauna.